misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **genome_links_by_accession_by_post**
 > V2AssemblyLinksReply genome_links_by_accession_by_post(v2_assembly_links_request)

-Get assembly links by accessions
+Get assembly links by genome assembly accession

-Get links to available assembly resources by accessions.
+Get links to assembly resources by genome assembly accession in JSON format.

 ### Example